EdgeBox/sync-core-on-premise/README.md

 - `REQUEST_TIMEOUT_UPLOAD_FILE` in milliseconds, default *(REQUEST_TIMEOUT)*: The timeout for uploading a file to S3 (if S3 is used).
 - `REQUEST_MAX_REDIRECTS` default `5`: The max number of redirects to follow when making a request against a site.
 - `REQUEST_MAX_RESPONSE_BODY_SIZE` in bytes, default `4194304` (4MB): The max allowed response body size when making a request against a site to update or retrieve an entity or entity list.
+- `DEFAULT_MAX_REQUESTS_PER_MINUTE_PER_SITE` default `20`: How many requests will be made to a site per minute by default.
+Users can overwrite this setting per site or set another default for all sites in their project.
+- `DEFAULT_MAX_PARALLEL_REQUESTS_PER_SITE` default `10`: How many requests will be made to a site in parallel by default.
+Users can overwrite this setting per site or set another default for all sites in their project.
+This is only relevant for requests that couldn't be processed immediately (because the per-minute limit throttled them or because they failed) and is only used by the cron that processes these messages once a minute.

 ## Broker
 - `SERVICE_NAME` required: Must be `broker`.